Please visit our aquatics homepage for more information.

 A: It is the policy of the Auburn Parks and Recreation department that there will be NO refunds for the closing of a facility due to inclement weather or illness.
 If the facility is able to reopen after the inclement weather has passed, there will be no charge to re-enter the facility as long as the individual or family was previously signed in.

 Q: What classes or programs do you offer through the Auburn City Pool?

 A: Samford Pool offers several classes and programs during the summer pool season.
 Classes offered are: Preschool Aquatics, Infant Self Rescue, Learn-to-Swim, Adult Swim Lessons, Water Aerobics, Scuba and more!
 Samford Pool is also home to the Auburn Recreation Swim Team, which is a program for swimmers ages 4 to 18.

 Q: Do you implement/enforce hydration breaks?

 A: No, Samford Pool does not practice hydration breaks.

 Q: How will I know if the pool has been closed for the day?

 A: Every time the pool is closed for inclement weather or for other reasons, we will post this information as far in advance and as quickly as possible.
-Pool Closures will be posted on-site, on the City of Auburn website and social media channels and sent out via e-Notifier.
+Pool Closures will be posted on-site, on the City of Auburn website, and sent out via e-Notifier.
 Visit the City's e-Notifier page to sign up for these alerts.